December 18, 2020

 This recipe involves quite a few steps.
 Although I'd like to be able to make it easier, each step is critical to creating perfect jalapeño poppers.
 You'll start by boiling the jalapeño halves for three minutes, then putting them in an ice bath to stop them from cooking.
 You'll then stuff the jalapeños with lemony cashew cream and pop them in the freezer to firm up the cream so it retains its shape and doesn't drip out while you're applying the coating.
 The coating itself has 4 layers: a layer of batter, a layer of flour, another layer of batter, and a final layer of breadcrumbs.
 Before the second layer of batter, you'll need to let the first layer set to ensure that you have a good base that the second layer can stick to evenly.
 Finally, you'll fry the poppers!

-If you prefer, you can also bake these poppers instead of frying them, however frying creates the best texture.
-To bake them, bake at 475 degrees Fahrenheit for about 25 minutes, turning halfway through.
+If you prefer, you can also bake these poppers instead of frying them, however, frying is the best way to get some extra crunch and a nice golden color.
+To bake them, bake at 475°F (250°C) for about 25 minutes, turning halfway through.
 Then broil on low for 2 minutes per side.
 Air frying may work for these poppers, as well, although I haven't tried it myself.
 (If you do try air frying, please leave me a comment below and let me know how they turned out!)

-To create a dairy-free substitute for the cream cheese filling, I used cashew cream with lemon juice, nutritional yeast, coconut aminos, onion powder, and garlic powder.
+To create a homemade vegan cream cheese substitute, I used cashew cream with lemon juice, nutritional yeast, coconut aminos, onion powder, and garlic powder.
 Feel free to adjust the amounts of these flavors to suit your own taste!
 I did find that a stronger taste works better in this recipe; what tasted too strong on its own tasted just right when it was stuffed inside these poppers.

 Yield20 jalapeño poppers